 Question 22 - Do you have any other comments or issues that you would like the Working Group to consider?

 Six respondents had comments in relation to this question.
-Having considered the comments from two respondents the Working Group agreed that the following should be included as part of the post implementation review:
+Having considered the comments from two respondents the Working Group agreed that the following should be included as part of the post approval review:

 Considerations as to whether there should be a shorter timescale for the resolution of category B situations